IceSkyDev/AppDoc/docs/tools/en/ToolsSet.md

 * Image Compare: You can compare two images and view the differences between them
 * HSV Palette: You can view the color palette of the HSV/HSL color space
 * Image Crop: You can divide an image into multiple image blocks by number or size
-* Image Filters: You can add a series of filters to your images
+* Image Filters: You can add a series of filters to your image
+* Image Watermark: Add text or image watermark to image
+* Random Colorful: You can generate image with random color, or add random color filter to image

 ### [Other Tools](./ToolsSet_Other.md)
 Other tools include: